dengking/Decompose-Redis/docs/HA/Replication/redis-doc-Replication/index.md

 This system works using three main mechanisms:

-1. When a master and a slave instances are well-connected, the master keeps the slave updated by sending a stream of commands to the slave, in order to replicate the effects on the dataset happening in the master side due to: client writes, keys expired or evicted, any other action changing the master dataset.
+1、When a master and a slave instances are well-connected, the master keeps the slave updated by sending a stream of commands to the slave, in order to replicate the effects on the dataset happening in the master side due to: client writes, keys expired or evicted, any other action changing the master dataset.

-   ***SUMMARY*** : 在`replication.c:replicationFeedSlaves`中实现的这个过程
+> NOTE:  : 在`replication.c:replicationFeedSlaves`中实现的这个过程

-2. When the link between the master and the slave breaks, for network issues or because a timeout is sensed in the master or the slave, the slave reconnects and attempts to proceed with a **partial resynchronization**: it means that it will try to just obtain the part of the stream of commands it missed during the disconnection.
+2、When the link between the master and the slave breaks, for network issues or because a timeout is sensed in the master or the slave, the slave reconnects and attempts to proceed with a **partial resynchronization**: it means that it will try to just obtain the part of the stream of commands it missed during the disconnection.

-3. When a **partial resynchronization** is not possible, the slave will ask for a **full resynchronization**.
+3、When a **partial resynchronization** is not possible, the slave will ask for a **full resynchronization**.
 This will involve a more complex process in which the master needs to create a snapshot of all its data, send it to the slave, and then continue sending the stream of commands as the dataset changes.

 Redis uses by default **asynchronous replication**, which being low latency and high performance, is the natural replication mode for the vast majority of Redis use cases.
 However Redis slaves asynchronously acknowledge the amount of data they received periodically with the master.
 So the master does not wait every time for a command to be processed by the slaves, however it knows, if needed, what slave already processed what command.
 This allows to have optional **syncrhonous replication**.